nii-yamagishilab/AntiDeepfake/README.md

 ### 1. Generate protocols

-Training and inference scripts provided in this repository are designed to load audio files listed in train/valid/test CSV protocol files.
+Training and inference scripts provided in this repository are designed to load audio files listed in train/valid/test CSV files in `protocols`.

 In the demonstration above, we used `protocols/toy_example_test.csv` to do inference.
 You can check the content of this CSV file.